← All posts

 Admission Requirements for Johns Hopkins University

 Johns Hopkins occupies a strange and specific place in the American academic landscape.
 It bills itself as "America's first research university," and that's not marketing copy — when it opened in Baltimore in 1876, it was the first U.S. institution built on the German model of original research as the engine of higher learning.
-Almost 150 years later, that DNA still runs the place.
+A hundred and fifty years later, that DNA still runs the place.
 If you're applying, you should understand that you're not applying to a generalist Ivy with a research arm bolted on.
 You're applying to a research institution that happens to grant undergraduate degrees, and the students who thrive there tend to feel that distinction in their bones.

 This guide walks through what Hopkins actually wants, how the application is structured, and how to write the one supplement in a way that reads as native to the school rather than recycled from your Penn or Cornell draft.